LFAn0m3d/ORC/README.md

 ]
 ```

+Each object in `boxes` must include the bounding box coordinates under the `bbox`
+key and the ground truth text string under `text`.
+The first character of this
+string is used for the recognition loss during training.
+A `language` field is
+optional.

 Images should cover a wide variety of scenes such as documents, signs and
 packaging captured in different lighting conditions, angles and resolutions.